Lunar surface

 Safety by design.

-The initial development priority is onboard task planning, replanning, and fault detection — the autonomy sub-functions with the largest gap between institutional demand and current technology maturity.
+Our first development priority is onboard task planning, replanning, and fault detection: the sub-functions where mission demand is rising faster than available technology maturity.

 Now · 2026–2028